programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 As an instructor, you will have the opportunity to direct students' attention to the different affordances of paper versus digital versions of the same informational object.
 With the ability to play the same game around both a physical and a digital tabletop, students can have the chance to reflect on how the medium affects their experiences of game play.
 With their new found ability to change the assets or pieces of familiar games, students will gain the ability to further modify other games and to explore what happens when the rules of well-known games are changed (Zimmerman, 2023).

-## Overview of this Tutorial
+## Lesson Overview

 This lesson begins with an brief consideration of games as a kind of literacy that generates experiences and a claim that there is value to teaching game design to everyone.
 Recognition is then given to use of tabletop and video games as being already well-established in history classrooms for at least the last half-century.
+T

-The commercially published history-themed game of _Timeline_ is then introduced, as well as some of its variants.
-It is explained that as game mechanics do not fall under copyright protection, this allows for games that use a similar mechanic of _Timeline_ to be designed for play and for exploring history.
+he commercially published history-themed game of _Timeline_ is then introduced, as well as some of its variants.
+This lesson proceeds to explain that since game mechanics do not fall under copyright protection, your own game can use a similar mechanic of _Timeline_ for play and for exploring history.
 With the stage set, two digital tools used by both amateur and professional game designers are introduced to the reader: _nanDECK_ and _Tabletop Simulator_.
 The tutorial will then outline the steps necessary to generate one's own deck of _Timeline_-like cards.

 Instructions on how to install _nanDECK_ follows. _nanDECK_ is free software that generally runs on a Windows PC.
 Scripts run in _nanDECK_ are used to combine images and labels to produce a set of cards.
 The lesson begins with an explaination of the main components of a 12-line script that was written to produce a _Timeline_ deck dedicated to the history of Windsor, Ontario, Canada.

-Then the lession is repeated but this time with using components that the reader can download to generate a small 6-card deck themselves.
-The lesson then explains how _nanDECK_ can be used to generate a PDF that can be easily parsed by _Tabletop Simulator_ to generate digital versions of cards that can be played in their virtual tabletop game environment.
+Then the lession steps are repeated, but this time using components that the reader can download to generate a small 6-card deck themselves.
+The lesson concludes by explaining how _nanDECK_ can be used to generate a PDF that can be easily parsed by _Tabletop Simulator_ to generate digital versions of cards that can be played in their virtual tabletop game environment.

 ## Playing in the Ludic Century